navin-bhaskar/lld_casestudies/Python/stackoverflow/README.md

 Start the application by running `python app.py` from the root directory to start the application.
 You can get help for all commands by typing in 'help'.

-- To add a user use "add_user" command
+- To add an user use "add_user" command
-- To add a question use "ask_as"
+- To add a question use "ask_as" cmmand